maniartech/vault/docs/api/encrypted-vault.md

 - Strings are encrypted as-is and returned as strings.
 - Non-JSON numbers like `NaN`, `Infinity`, `-Infinity` are preserved via a small wrapper to round-trip reliably.
+- Supports storing and retrieving rich data beyond strings: Objects/arrays, Dates, RegExp, Map, Set, ArrayBuffer, TypedArrays (Uint8Array, Float32Array, etc.), Blob/File, booleans, numbers, null, and undefined.
+BigInt values are preserved when the runtime supports `BigInt`.
+- Cyclic object graphs are not supported and will throw (JSON-compatible constraint).
+- Class instances are not preserved as instances (only their plain data is serialized).
+Prefer plain data objects.
 - If the credential provider returns `null` for a key, that key is stored unencrypted.
 - The middleware uses AES-GCM 256 with keys derived via PBKDF2 (SHA-256).
 - Derived keys are cached up to `maxCachedKeys` entries when caching > 0.